joeanybodyblakbk.jpg

 Journalists put the information in their own words, making it creative in their own way so it will catch the reader or viewers attention.

-Big Brother is watching you watching Big Brother
+Big Brother is watching you, watch Big Brother

 As more citizens videotape cops, more cops contemplate videotaping citizens